Tachi107/cloudflare-ddns/README.md

 If you're interested in only building the library, you can pass `-Dexecutable=false` to `meson setup`.

-## Systemd timer
+## systemd timer

-Here's an example of a systemd service + timer that checks and eventually updates one DNS record
+Here's an example of a systemd service + timer that periodically checks and eventually updates one DNS record

 ### `cloudflare-ddns.service`